jpcook72/pg-auto-write/readme.md

 ## Using the app

-Go to https://pg-visualizer.herokuapp.com/ and save a database model schema.
+Go to https://pg-visualizer.herokuapp.com/ (NOTE: the Heroku settings need to be updated-- this link does not work right now) and save a database model schema.

 In your app, install pg-auto-write.
 ```